 Primary models measure the response of the microorganism with time to a single set of conditions.
 The response can either be direct/indirect measures of microbial population density or products of microbial metabolism.
-These primary models include growth models (Gibson et al. 1987; Buchanan et al. 1989), the growth decline model (Whiting and Cyhnarowicz 1992), D-values or thermal inactivation (Rodriguez et al. 1988), inactivation/survival models (Kamau et al. 1990, Whiting, 1992), growth rate values (McMeekin et al., 1987) and even subjective estimation of lag time or times to turbidity/toxin formation (Baker et al. 1990).
-Some of the examples of primary models are given in Fig.1.
+These primary models include growth models [64,72], the growth decline model [68], D-values or thermal inactivation (Rodriguez et al. 1988), inactivation/survival models (Kamau et al. 1990, Whiting, 1992), growth rate values [63] and even subjective estimation of lag time or times to turbidity/toxin formation [70].
+Some of the examples of primary models are given in Table18.

+Secondary models indicate how parameters of primary models change with respect to one or more environmental or cultural factors (e.g. atmosphere, pH, temperature and salt level).
+Secondary models may be further categorized as direct or indirect.

+Таble 18.
+Some primary models that measure the response of microorganisms [73]